 21. The Music House (Musik Huset).
 The Music House (Musik Huset) in Aarhus was designed by the Danish architects Kjær & Richter, and it was built in 1982.
 The Music House is located on the old Military area.
 In recognition for the former importance of the military in this area the hedges around the Music House have been cut and trimmed in a strict orderly fashion as to reflect the discipline and order or the military.

 22. Aarhus City Hall (Århus Rådhus).
-The Aarhus City Hall building dates back to 1938 and it designed by legendary Danish architect Arne Jacobsen & Erik Møller.
-The building is considered to be a masterpiece of Danish functionalism.
+The Aarhus City Hall building dates back to a competition in 1937.
+Although designed by legendary Danish architect Arne Jacobsen & Erik Møller in the pre-war period, the building was constructed during the height of the Nazi Occupation.
+1938 and it designed The building was inaugurated in June 1941.
+The building is considered to be a masterpiece of Danish functionalism and Scandinavian Modernism.
 In front of the city hall there is a huge granite sculpture called, “Grisebrønden” which was made by the Danish sculptor Mogens Bøggild (1901-1987) in 1941.
 The water fountain behind the building contains a bronze sculpture called, “Agnete & Havmanden” which was made by the Danish sculptor Johannes C. Bjerg (1886-1955).
 This sculpture was also made in 1941.

 23. The Five Sisters (De Fem Søstre).
 The oil-mill’s silo plant and storehouses are called The Five Sisters, because there are five of them, they look exactly alike and they stand side by side.
 These silos were built in 1926, and they were designed by the Danish architect Hjalmar Kjær.